 What are critical phases of flight?

-Annex I (Definitions) of the Regulation (EU) 965/2012 on Air Operations contains definitions for critical phases of flight for aeroplane and helicopters:
+Annex I (Definitions) of the Regulation (EU) 965/2012 on air operations contains definitions for critical phases of flight for aeroplanes and helicopters:

 “'Critical phases of flight' in the case of aeroplanes means the take-off run, the take-off flight path, the final approach, the missed approach, the landing, including the landing roll, and any other phases of flight as determined by the pilot-in-command or commander.